Year of Publication

 Research suggests that the connection between poor diet and obesity among rural residents may be partially explained by limited access to healthy foods including fruits and vegetables (F&V).
 Based on federal suggestions to improve access, the purpose of this study was to assess the relationship between food shopping habits food venues and dietary intake of residents in rural counties of Kentucky.
 In May, 2013, a telephone survey was conducted using random-digit dial methods among n=149 participants in all three counties.
 Results showed that grocery shopping at supermarkets had a moderate positive correlation with F&V intake (r=.357, .348).
 These findings suggest participants who shop at supermarkets also consume F&V. Our study’s findings did not give a strong correlation between F&V consumption and farmers’ market use, which could be due to the locations of these markets, price of produce, or other environmental barriers that were not looked at in this study.
 Although the results from our study do not show a correlation, the majority of previous research supports the need to improve farmers’ market locations to help increase accessibility for groups with low F&V consumption and emphasize the importance of addressing economic barriers to food access.

 West, Crystal Danielle, "FOOD SHOPPING HABITS AND THE ASSOCIATION WITH DIET" (2014).
-Theses and Dissertations--Dietetics and Human Nutrition.
+Theses and Dissertations--Nutrition and Food Systems.
 22.